Staff

 Archaeologist | Field Director

-Jose Gutierrez works in the Environmental Assessment Division.
+Jose Gutierrez is part of our Field Director Team.
 Jose earned his BA and MA in anthropology, with a specialization in archaeology, from the University of Toronto.
 He holds an Applied Research archaeological licence from the province of Ontario.
 He has worked as a field archaeologist in Ontario since 2015.
 His other field experience includes survey work in Peru, and excavations in Spain and the United Arab Emirates.

 Kristen Hahne